-The PEP suggests implementing specific activities to develop a program that is effective in changing individual behaviors that will result in cleaner water in the Lower St. Joseph River Watershed.
-The Table in Appendix 2 provides an education strategy for the LSJRW.
+The PEP suggests implementing specific activities to develop a program that is effective in changing individual behaviors that will result in cleaner water.
+The Table in Appendix 2 provides an education strategy.
 For each major topic, the table lists target audiences, key messages, delivery mechanisms or activities, a responsible party and partners, timeline for development and implementation and an evaluation method.
 Each delivery mechanism and activity listed will incorporate the key concepts and messages discussed in the Education Topic section and the specific message ideas listed in Table 1.
 For activities which list several education topics, such as press releases, news articles and presentations, the topic will be selected based on the time of year or topics of most interest due to local circumstances.
 For example, a press release about car washing practices would be implemented in the spring or summer, not in the winter.